Ethiopia's Sisay Lemma wins Boston Marathon in runaway. Kenya's Hellen Obiri repeats in women's race

-Hellen Obiri defended her title in the women's race, outsprinting fellow Kenyan Sharon Lokedi down Boylston Street to win by eight seconds.
-Obiri is the first woman to win back-to-back Boston Marathons since 2005.

-Lemma arrived in Boston with the fastest time in the field, becoming just the fourth person ever to break 2:02:00 when he won in Valencia last year.
-And the 2021 London champion showed it on the course, separating himself from the pack in Ashland and opening a lead of more than half of a mile.

-Lemma dropped to the pavement and rolled onto his back, smiling, after crossing the finish line.
+“I decided that I wanted to start fast early,” said Lemma, who dropped to the pavement and rolled onto his back, smiling, after crossing the finish line.

-“I decided that I wanted to start fast early,” said Lemma, whose victory in London in 2021 was his only other major marathon victory.
 “I kept the pace and I won.”

+Lemma, the 2021 London champion, arrived in Boston with the fastest time in the field — just the fourth person ever to break 2:02:00 when he won in Valencia last year.
+And he showed it on the course Monday, separating himself from the pack in Ashland and opening a lead of more than half of a mile.

-On a day when sunshine and temperatures rising into the mid-60s left the runners reaching for water — to drink, and to dump over their heads — Obiri ran with an unusually large lead pack of 15 through Brookline before breaking away.
-Lokedi was second and two-time Boston winner Edna Kiplagat was third.
+On a day when sunshine and temperatures rising into the mid-60s left the runners reaching for water — to drink, and to dump over their heads — Obiri ran with an unusually large lead pack of 15 through Brookline before breaking away in the final few miles.

+Obiri also won New York last year, and is one of the favorites heading into the Paris Olympics.
+She said she told herself: “I’m not giving up.
+I’m not going to let this one go.”

+Emma Bates of Boulder, Colorado, finished 12th — her second straight year as the top American.
+CJ Albertson of Fresno, California, was seventh, his second top 10 finish.

 Switzerland's Marcel Hug righted himself after crashing into a barrier when he took a turn too fast and still coasted to a course record in the men's wheelchair race.
 It was his seventh Boston win and his 14th straight major marathon victory.